pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The problem today isn't that jobs are scarcer, or that positions in schools are fewer.
 It's that we live in a hypercompetitive order, where the competition is not just for arriving, but the competition is never-ending.
 Every human being is now requied to understand themselves as a little bit of human capital."
 --Wendy Brown, *Take Your Pills*

+"Your God is too small."
+--Giordano Bruno, before being burned at the stake in 1600

 "There are many ways of breaking a heart.
 Stories were full of hearts broken by love, but what really broke a heart was taking away its dream--whatever that dream might be."
 --Pearl S. Buck